Homicide

 • This question is important because, in a murder trial, there is a huge difference between showing up and allowing the expected outcome of a first-degree murder conviction and fighting as hard as possible to save the client from a life sentence and maybe even go home.
 Murder trials are difficult to win; if an attorney is winning murder trials, the attorney has the experience and skills to handle the level of complexity involved in a murder trial.

 • Addison has had three complete acquittals on all homicide-related charges.
 He has only had one non-capital client convicted of first-degree murder.
 He has done twelve murder trials and has had extremely successful results in those trials.
-If you find another attorney who has (verifiably) done the number of murder trials that Addison has done and has had more successful outcomes than he has had and who has had more clients go home free after a murder trial than he has had, hire that person.
-If you want the best possible chance of not going to prison for life and potentially going home, you should contact Addison.
+Christine has never had a non-capital homicide convicted of first or second degree murder.
+If you find another attorney who has (verifiably) done the number of murder trials that Addison or Christine have done and has had more successful outcomes than they have had and who has had more clients go home free after a homicide trial than they have had, hire that person.
+If you want the best possible chance of NOT going to prison for life and potentially going home, you should contact Addison or Christine.

 • Do you train other lawyers in your techniques for winning murder trials?